 The Site Tab Options

-Note: the order in which these items appear on the screen vary slightly between the different versions of Joomla.
+Note: The order in which these items appear on the screen varies slightly between the different versions of Joomla.

 Site Settings Group

 This group of options control a miscellaneous collection of parameters that broadly control the behaviour of the public web pages of the Joomla site.

 - Site Name.
 The name of the web site.
 This text provides an single-point of update of the site name and is frequently used by site templates as the header text of each web page.

 - Site Offline.
 This setting provides a means of putting a site offline to general users by changing the default setting of “No” to “Yes”.
 When offline the public pages of the web site will be replaced by the Offline Message (see below) and a log-in form.
 Only Administrators are able to log in the site when set to offline using this option.
 Once logged-in, Administrators are able to see the web site and work on it as normal.